Sumanth2399/FlaskSecureX-A-RESTful-API-with-JWT-Authentication-Error-Handling-File-Uploads/README.md

 # Building a RESTful API with Flask - Error Handling, Authentication,and File Handling with Public and Admin Routes

-Team Members :
+Project Team Members :
-Sumanth Mittapally,
+Sumanth Mittapally(CWID : 885157511),
-Rohit Chowdary Yadla
+Rohit Chowdary Yadla (CWID : 885146852)

-# Flask Application Setup and Run Guide
+# Project Description

-This README provides instructions on how to set up and run the application.
-Flask is a micro web framework written in Python
+This project is focused on developing a feature-rich RESTful API using the Flask framework.
+Key features include comprehensive error handling, robust JWT (JSON Web Token) authentication for secure user access, and secure file handling with validations on file types and sizes.
+It serves as a Python based template for creating Flask APIs with these essential features and includes a detailed readme for easy setup and deployment, making it a valuable resource for web and mobile application development.
 ## Prerequisites

 Before you begin, ensure that you have the following prerequisites: